-Fundamentals of computer operation, geographic information systems, geometric modeling of three-dimensional forms and rendering of light, mathematical modeling of processes using spreadsheets.
+Fundamentals of computer operation, geographic information systems, geometric modeling of 3-D forms and rendering of light, mathematical modeling of processes using spreadsheets.
 Lab.
 Prerequisite: major in the School of Architecture.
-General Studies: CS

 ANP 331 Programming for Design.
 (3)

 Theory and methods for refracting "constraints" into opportunities for design excellence.
 Corequisite: ADE 322.